Advanced Standing Policy

 All approved advanced placement credits are recorded as “elective credit” and apply toward the credit needed for graduation.
 Students may petition to use advanced standing credits toward general college requirements by consulting the registrar.
 To petition for advanced standing credit in a major, students need to consult the chair of the major department.

-The Lewis & Clark College registrar maintains a very helpful chart that describes what credit is available for IB and AP courses at http://docs.lclark.edu/undergraduate/policiesprocedures/advancedstanding/
+The Lewis & Clark College registrar maintains a very helpful chart that describes what credit is available for International Baccalaureate and Advanced Placement courses at http://docs.lclark.edu/undergraduate/policiesprocedures/advancedstanding/

 International Baccalaureate Courses/Diploma

 Advanced Placement Credit

 (Usually includes “A” levels from Hong Kong, Sri Lanka, Malaysia, Singapore, etc.).
 L&C grants 8 semester credits (equivalent of two courses) for “A Levels” with passes of A, B, C, D and E in most academic subjects.
 The College does not recognize “O Levels” as advanced standing credit.

 L&C awards 8 semester credits for each “Unit 2” level exam with grades of 1 or 2.